crjcodes/ChainedConfigurationDemo/README.md

 (make sure to `unset Greeting` if in the cli environment for all other cases)

-## Gotchas

-- A `dotnet run` from the project directory will not catch the appsettings.json, hence the different running for that step

 # Configuration

+For the optional Azure use case, you will need

+1. To uncomment the Azure section in Program.cs
-You will need your own Azure subscription.
+1. Your own Azure subscription
+1. An Azure App Configuration property called "Greeting"
+1. A way for your local box to access the Azure App Config property

-This demo uses the read-only connection string from my Azure App Config, pulled in as an environment variable from my local system.
+For #4, this demo uses the read-only connection string from my Azure App Config, pulled in as an environment variable from my local system.

-To get this working for Azure, you'll need your own subscription and to setup the same, with the connection in an environment variable.

-Alternatively, comment out the `AddAzure...` section in Program.cs.